codepath/android_guides/Managing-Navigation-and-Task-Stack.md

 ### ActionBar Tabs

-For a description of how to add ActionBar tabs to your Activity, check out the [ActionBar tabs cliffnotes](https://github.com/thecodepath/android_guides/wiki/Creating-and-Using-Fragments#fragments-and-tabs) for more details.
+For a description of how to add ActionBar tabs to your Activity, check out the [ActionBar Tabs](https://github.com/thecodepath/android_guides/wiki/Creating-and-Using-Fragments#fragments-and-tabs) cliffnotes for more details.

 ### Navigation Drawer